Gear (Summer Program)

 Start with a backpack to pack gear and extra clothes.
 It is really helpful to have a waterproof backpack or a rain cover for the backpack.
 Here are some suggested packs: 10L Waterproof for Half Day Children20L Waterproof for Smaller Full Day Children, 30L Waterproof for Larger Children

-• Light wool or synthetic socks(try to avoid cotton)
+• Socks (try to avoid cotton)

 • Sneakers, hiking boots or closed toed sandals (like Keens) for dry days